-China Clay Images: This page contains pictures that were taken in the area but I cannot exactly pinpoint where they were taken.
-I saw so much in 2016 keeping track of everything was a bit of a nightmare.
+China Clay Images: This page contains pictures that were taken in the area.
+But I cannot exactly pinpoint where they were taken.
+Because I saw so much during 2016.
+Keeping track of everything was a bit of a nightmare.

 This next location was a disused processing plant in one of the pits.
 This place like so many I saw had just been abandoned.
 So much equipment just forgotten about, it was an amazing place to take photographs.

 As promised I will give you some information from my experiences with the above equipment.
-The Monitors, Huts and Pumps were essential all ‘in house’ manufacture within English China Clays Lovering and Pochin ECLP.
-This was later renamed ECC and finally Imerys.
+The Monitors, Huts and Pumps were essential all ‘in house’ manufacture.
+Within English China Clays Lovering and Pochin ECLP.
+But this was later renamed ECC and finally Imerys.
 I can’t be certain as to whether the design was borrowed from other industries, but development was definitely progressed ‘in house’.

 The Monitor Huts were manufacture at the ECC Engineering workshops at Drinnick in the village of Nanpean.
 These workshops employed a multi disciplined workforce ranging from fitters to welders through to carpenters and electricians.
-The huts were first manufactured in wood by the carpenters then moved through the workshop to have the aluminium cladding and blast screens fitted.
-They were then subsequently mounted on a fabricated skid frame to enable them to be moved around the base of the clay pit using a bulldozer and chains.
+The huts were first manufactured in wood by the carpenters.
+Then moved through the workshop to have the aluminium cladding and blast screens fitted.
+They were then subsequently mounted on a fabricated skid frame.
+This enabled them to be moved around the base of the clay pit using a bulldozer and chains.

 Both the huts and monitors were regularly returned to the workshops for repair and overhaul.
 Originally the huts and cladding were manufactured to an extremely rough guideline.
 In fact the carpenter made something with materials that ‘came to hand’.

 Over the years a programme of standardisation took place with all huts and cladding being made to a set of drawings.
-This enabled spares to be held for either on site or workshop repair.
+Because this enabled spares to be held for either on site or workshop repair.

 In its heyday the Engineering division of ECC employed some 1,000 people.
 The Charlestown site alone employed almost 300 people and included a Foundry and full manufacturing facilities.
-Sadly as time moves on and traditional engineering declines all we have are memories and photographs.
+But, sadly as time moves on and traditional engineering declines all we have are memories and photographs.

-My thanks to Mike Knight for taking the time to write this information for this page.
+My thanks to Mike for taking the time to write this information.